 If you are to coexist, you’ll need to go beyond bias and prejudice.
 It doesn’t mean you should accept another person’s opinions, especially if they are harmful.
 It doesn’t mean you should tolerate destructive and behaviors.
 Instead, it’s a conscious decision to withhold animosity.

 Coexistence is the first step on our journey to oneness.
 If you are working with someone who is highly toxic, you may never get beyond this point.
-It doesn’t mean you have failed—your attempts to understand plant seeds that make them think.
-Perhaps the next person will be able to move them farther along on the continuum.
+It doesn’t mean you have failed—your attempts to understand plant seeds.
+Perhaps these seeds will grow in the future.
+Maybe the next person will move them farther along on the continuum.

 If you feel they are worth the time and effort to change their minds.
 Understand it may take a considerable amount of time and effort.
 We recommend a process we call the unconventional approach to help the believer.
 This approach can change the minds of some people.